toluwajosh/applied_python_programming_masterclass/1_advanced_python_programming/object_oriented_programming.md

 ```

 The calculator is not perfect yet.
 Can you make it better?
 Let me know what you did to make it better.
-Cheers

-Here is the end of the Python Programming Essentials Series.
-In the next series, I will do 10 simple Python Projects that can give anyone a good grasp of the Language.
-See you then.
+See the next class section for a class assignment on this section.

 ## Bibliography